liferay/liferay-docs/deployment/articles/01-deploying-liferay/03-preparing-for-install.markdown

     Update and Delete operations.

 There are some caveats to running @product@ like this.
 Many plugins create new tables when they're deployed.
-Additionally, @product@'s automatic database upgrade function runs when @product@ is upgraded.
+Additionally, you must run the database upgrade function to upgrade @product@.
 If the @product@ database user doesn't have adequate rights to create/modify/drop tables in the database, you must grant those rights to that user before you deploy one of these plugins or start upgrading @product@.
 Once the tables are created or the upgrade completes, you can remove those rights until the next deploy or upgrade.
-Additionally, your own developers might create plugins that need to create their own tables.
+Additionally, your own developers might create plugins that must create their own tables.
 These are just like @product@ plugins that do the same thing, and they can only be installed if @product@ can create database tables.
 Installing these plugins requires granting the @product@ database user rights to create tables in the database before you attempt to install the plugins.

-You installed the required JDK and prepared your @product@ database for the
-@product@ installation. @product@ has many more configurable features; but they can wait until *after* deployment.
+@product@ has many more configurable features; but they can wait until *after* deployment.
 The
 [Configuring @product@](/deployment/deployment/-/knowledge_base/7-2/configuring-product)
 section explains them.

-You've prepared for deploying @product@.
-It's time to install @product@.
+Now it's time to install @product@.